-Allocation of \$16,699,233 HUD entitlement grant funds for 2021 are aligned with the high priority housing and community development needs identified in the needs assessment and housing market analysis.
-The budget received comment during the Minneapolis 2021 city budgeting process.
-The project budgets also include CDBG and HOME program income anticipated receipts and are programmed to the projects that generated the program income per the City's program income policy.
+The allocation of \$17,498,501 HUD 2022 entitlement grant funds are aligned with the high priority housing and community development needs identified in the needs assessment and housing market analysis of the 2020-24 Consolidated Plan.
+The budget received comment during the Minneapolis 2022 city budgeting process.
+The project budgets also include CDBG and HOME anticipated program income receipts and are programmed to the project support generating the program income per the City's program income policy.

-Subsequent to the approval of the past 2020 Action Plan budget, the City received additional COVID-19 community development resources made available by the CARES Act through HUD.
-Allocation of these funds totaling \$22,860,339 were subject to amended citizen participation processes put into place during the COVID-19 pandemic.
-Projects funded under HUD CARES Act monies are currently being implemented.
+The City has received in the past, supplemental COVID funds in the CDBG, ESG and HOPWA programs totaling \$22,860,339 that were subject to amended citizen participation processes put into place during the COVID-19 pandemic.
+Projects funded under these HUD CARES Act monies are currently being implemented.